edgio-docs/edgio-docs/guides/applications/v7/security/token_auth.md

 -   An encryption key may consist of any combination of alphanumeric characters.
 All other characters, including spaces, are not valid for encryption keys.
 -   An encryption key is case-sensitive.
 In other words, the case of an encryption key affects the encryption and decryption of token values.
 -   The maximum length of an encryption key is 250 characters.
 -   By default, a token value is only specific to an encryption key.
 This means that it may be possible for a client to use a single token value to gain access to protected content from various folders.
-Use the `Allow URL` parameter to ensure that a token may only be used for a specific directory or for a particular file.
+Use the `ec_url_allow` parameter to ensure that a token may only be used for a specific directory or for a particular file.
 -   Changes to your encryption key configuration, such as adding or updating an encryption key, require a deployment.
 -   <a id="openssl" />A standard method for generating random values is to use the OpenSSL tool to perform hexadecimal encoding.